 Hogan was also presented with the first-ever IWGP Championship Belt.
 However, this was more of a trophy and not a regularly defended title.
 Nevertheless, a year later, Hogan would face the 1984 winner of the tournament Inoki, in what was a fantastic rematch won by the Japanese legend to crown the official IWGP Champion.

 Inoki, in 1987, became the first champion who defended the belt regularly.
-It should be noted that in later years Hogan has gone on record to say that his run with the belt was an official one, while NJPW tends to disagree with him.
+It should be noted that in later years, Hogan has gone on record to say that his run with the belt was official, while NJPW tends to disagree with him.

 While the future IWGP Leagues did not follow a specific format, one thing that remained constant was the sheer dominance of Inoki himself.

 After winning the tournament in 1984, he won three of the next four future IWGP Leagues tournaments, with Andre the Giant again being the only exception.